conduitl/csv_lesson/README.md

 Node.js comes with several core modules.
 The one we'll be using is **File System**.
 This lets us perform file read and write operations on our machine.
 <a name="t1"></a>
 ###Reading files
 We'll start small by figuring out how to read one file using Node.js.
-We're taking the following steps:
+W need to take the following steps:

 1. Import Node's File System module.